 All commissioned works are created within the dictates of a Commission Agreement, which includes a preliminary design, a three-part payment plan, and access to the work in progress.

 You can begin the process by simply e-mailing Pamela at email@example.com.
 She will be happy to fill you in with details and can give you a free quote, with no obligation until work is begun.

 Lee on Sierra

 Rights to reproduction of images presented on pamelawildermuth.com are reserved by Pamela Wildermuth.
+All images are protected by U.S. copyright laws.
 No image may be used for any reason without the express permission of the artist.